aditidankar/Classic-Arcade-Game-Clone/README.md

 # Classic Arcade Game Clone: Fogger

 Frogger (フロッガー ((Begin of language: Japanese) Furoggā (End of language: Japanese))) is a (Title: 1981 in video gaming) 1981 (Title: Arcade game) arcade game developed by (Title: Konami) Konami.
 It is regarded as a classic from the (Title: Golden age of video arcade games) golden age of video arcade games, noted for its novel gameplay and theme.
-[Wikipedia]
+[Source: Wikipedia]

 ## FEND Instructions